RadoslawKieronski/DevOpsJenkins/AWS/README.md

    'aws s3 cp /tmp/db.sql s3://jenkins-mysql-backup-course2/db.sql'

     5.6.7.
 YOU CAN OMMIT BY USING:'script.sh WITH ADDED 5 PARAMETERS ON THE 'remote-host'.
-MORE DETAILS IN 'script.sh'
+MORE DETAILS IN 'script.sh' Also remember to edit docker file for the 'remote-host' - 'RUN chmod 700 /tmp' to be able to execute te script.

 verify if new objects are added to AWS S3 bucket.